 Of the thousands of WordPress design themes available, most are mobile friendly (and are designated as such).
 WordPress itself is also search engine friendly.
 This lets you be more easily be discovered on the web.
 You’ll also be able to build e-commerce stores and paid membership options into your website, along with countless other sales and marketing features.

 As you can see, building your business website on WordPress is a no-brainer.
-If this seems overwhelming to you, have no fear!
-Vox Pop Marketing offers WordPress web design for small businesses across the U.S. and abroad.
+If this seems overwhelming to you, don’t sweat it!
+Vox Pop Marketing offers custom WordPress web design for small businesses in Austin, TX, the U.S. and abroad.